 Applying for Residency

 Applications are only accepted through Electronic Residency Application Services (ERAS), September 15 through December 1.
-Any application received outside of ERAS will NOT will not be considered.
-Invitations are only extended through ERAS once all the required application documents have been received from the candidate.
-Our interview season is early October through mid January.
+Any application received outside of ERAS will NOT be considered.
+Invitations are only extended through ERAS once all of the required application documents have been received from the candidate.
+Our interview season is early October through the middle of January.

 If you have any questions, please e-mail: email@example.com.